MO HealthNet Outpatient Hospital Simplified Fee Schedule Payment Method FAQs

 • Same-day billing.
 Hospitals are expected to bill all outpatient services provided on the same day to the same patient on the same outpatient claim.

 • Span date billing.
-The requirements for span date billing (multiple dates of service on a single claim) have not changed.
 Hospitals may continue to bill multiple dates of service on one claim listing each specific date of service at the line level.

 • Dental services.
-With the OSFS payment method, MO HealthNet will accept certain Current Dental Terminology© (CDT) codes (also known as D-codes) for dental services on the hospital claim form.
+With the OSFS payment method, MHD will accept certain Current Dental Terminology© (CDT) codes (also known as D-codes) for dental services on the hospital claim form.
 These D-codes are identified on the OSFS and priced by MHD for payment in the outpatient hospital setting.

 • Observation care.
 Continue to report observation using HCPCS G0378 (Hospital observation services, per hour).
 Report the number of hours in the "units" field.
 One hour equals one unit of service.